redmoon0x/clulley/docs/assets/PROJECT_DOCUMENTATION.md

 ## Key Stealth Features

-Free-Cluely incorporates advanced stealth features designed to make the application discreet and unobtrusive.
+clulley incorporates advanced stealth features designed to make the application discreet and unobtrusive.
 For a comprehensive overview of all stealth features, please refer to [STEALTH_FEATURES.md](./STEALTH_FEATURES.md).

 ### 1. Frameless Window Architecture